omerzzeybek9/Traffic-Congestion-Prediction-Optimization/README.md

 ## Outputs
 The notebooks generate prediction results and visualizations comparing different optimization techniques on traffic congestion forecasting.

+## Notes
+- If any errors occur, ensure all library dependencies are installed and up-to-date.
+- We will be sending an already activated notebook, so you can also redownload it!

 ## Authors
 Anıl Dervişoğlu, 150220344
 Ömer Faruk Zeybek, 150220743